phalcon-orphanage/docs/en/tutorial-rest.md

 );
 ```

-[PHQL](db-phql), allows us to write queries using a high level, object oriented SQL dialect, that internally translates your query to the correct SQL statements depending on the databse system used.
+[PHQL](db-phql), allows us to write queries using a high level, object oriented SQL dialect, that internally translates your query to the correct SQL statements depending on the database system used.
 The `use` statement in the anonymous function offers object injection from the local scope to the anonymous function.

 ### Get - Text
 We can get robots using their name or part of their name.
 This search feature will also be a `get()` as far as HTTP method is concerned and it will tie to the `/api/robots/search/{name}` endpoint.
 The implementation is similar to the one above.
 We just need to change the query slightly.